shmulman/SimpleKotlinWifiConnectivityStatusExample/README.md

-This is a simple Kotlin Wifi connectivity status check example.
+This is a simple Kotlin Wifi connectivity status example.